abhinavyarragunta/dsa-project-3/README.md

 If no common genres are found, the system will notify you and suggest trying again with different genres.
 The program will display a list of movie recommendations based on the shared genres.
 If no movies match the selected genres, the program will inform you that there are no recommendations at this time.

+**Graph vs. Hash Table Time Complexity: Hash Table is faster because of its insertion and search method being of constant computational complexity.**